sandeep4055/mlops_specalization/Data_lifecycle_in_production/README.md

 In conclusion, TFX is a powerful platform for deploying production ML pipelines that can be integrated with popular orchestration frameworks such as Apache Airflow and Kubeflow.
 When choosing a pipeline orchestration framework for your MLOps workflow, it's important to consider several aspects and evaluate each framework based on your specific needs.

 # TFX Portability Compared to Other Pipeline Orchestration Frameworks
 TFX is designed to be portable to multiple environments and orchestration frameworks, including Apache Airflow, Apache Beam, and Kubeflow.
-This means that TFX pipelines can be run on various orchestrators, making it easier to implement MLOps and automate the ML proces.
+This means that TFX pipelines can be run on various orchestrators, making it easier to implement MLOps and automate the ML process.

 In terms of portability, TFX is comparable to other pipeline orchestration frameworks such as Apache Airflow and Kubeflow.
 Apache Airflow is a general-purpose workflow management system that can be used for a wide range of tasks and can be run on various environments, including on-premise and cloud platforms.
 Kubeflow is an open-source ML platform dedicated to making deployments of ML workflows on Kubernetes simple, portable.